 The analysis in this report is based on a self-administered web survey conducted from April 14 to May 4, 2022, among a sample of 1,316 dyads, with each dyad (or pair) comprised of one U.S. teen ages 13 to 17 and one parent per teen.
+The margin of sampling error for the full sample of 1,316 teens is plus or minus 3.2 percentage points.
 The margin of sampling error for the full sample of 1,316 parents is plus or minus 3.1 percentage points.
 The survey was conducted by Ipsos Public Affairs in English and Spanish using KnowledgePanel, its nationally representative online research panel.

 The research plan for this project was submitted to an external institutional review board (IRB), Advarra, which is an independent committee of experts that specializes in helping to protect the rights of research participants.
 The IRB thoroughly vetted this research before data collection began.
-Due the risks associated with surveying minors, this research underwent a full board review and received approval (Approval ID Pro00060166).
+Due the risks associated with surveying minors, this research underwent a full board review and received approval (Approval ID Proo0060166).

 KnowledgePanel members are recruited through probability sampling methods and include both those with internet access and those who did not have internet access at the time of their recruitment.
 KnowledgePanel provides internet access for those who do not have it and, if needed, a device to access the internet when they join the panel.
 KnowledgePanel's recruitment process was originally based exclusively on a national random-digit-dialing (RDD) sampling methodology.
 In 2009, Ipsos migrated to an address-based sampling (ABS) recruitment methodology via the U.S. Postal Service's Delivery Sequence File (DSF).
-The Delivery Sequence File has been estimated to cover as much as 98% of the population, although some studies suggest that the coverage could be in the low 90% range.1
+The Delivery Sequence File has been estimated to cover as much as 98% of the population, although some studies suggest that the coverage could be in the low 90% range.